Banned Movies In India | By Censor, Political and Religious Parties

 2014Inam – CeylonThe film was not released in Tamil Nadu after several groups protested that the film portrayed the Tamil Tigers in a bad light.

-2014Kaum De HeereThe film was banned by the central government after the Intelligence Bureau had warned that the film may cause communal tensions.
+2014Kaum De HeereThe central government banned the film after the Intelligence Bureau warned that it might cause communal tensions.
 The film glorified the assassins of former Prime Minister Indira Gandhi.

-2015UnfreedomThe director Raj Amit Kumar was told by the Board that film will cause clashes between Hindus and Muslims, and will provoke “unnatural passions”.
+2015UnfreedomThe Board told director Raj Amit Kumar that the film would cause clashes between Hindus and Muslims and would provoke “unnatural passions.”

 2015The Mastermind Jinda SukhaThe film was banned by the Minister of Home Affairs.
 The films is based on the lives of the assassins of General Arun Shridhar Vaidya.